 Stefan: Frippe came from sales, Johni too, and I had been developing my own brand.
 I had started a Swedish brand called Hope and was at the same time working with Acne Jeans, so Frippe & I had connections when it came to production.
 It's not the first time you're coming out trying to find somewhere to produce for you.

-What did u guys have in mind when you started the project?
-What did u want to add to the fashion scene?
+What did you guys have in mind when you started the project?
+What did you want to add to the fashion scene?

 Stefan: We came from the denim side.
 Even while I was doing other things, denim was a big part of my life.
 We wanted to do something progressive within the denim business, but we also wanted to do a fashion part, as if they were two legs: Adnym and Adnym Atelier.